 Who is eligible to serve on a jury in Texas?

-People often ask “do pending court cases show up on background checks?” or “do they drug test for jury duty?” in hopes that they will not have to show up.
-They don’t drug test jurors — it would be incredibly inconvenient and expensive — but if you currently have a case pending you may be disqualified from serving on the jury.
+People often ask, “Do pending court cases show up on background checks?” or “Do they drug test for jury duty?” in hopes that they will not have to show up.
+They don’t drug test jurors — it would be incredibly inconvenient and expensive — but if you currently have a case pending, you may be disqualified from serving on the jury.

 There are some simple criteria that need to be met to serve as a juror.
 You must: